 I’m Jared O’Donnell and I’m an Ad Operations Assistant here at Walk-in Media, undergoing a Level 3 digital marketing apprenticeship.
 I’m writing here to explain what life is like as an apprentice here as well as how I got the role amongst other details.
-One thing’s for sure and that’s every day throws up different challenges and is different to each other!
+One thing’s for sure and that’s every day sees different challenges and is different from each other!

 My first interview was with SEO and although I thought it went well and the role was intriguing, I knew after my second interview with Ad Ops and my now line manager Billy which one was the right fit for me.
 I answered all the questions well and had a connection in the interview, something that would serve me well.
 After all of the screening processes and interview processes, I awaited news and luckily I didn’t have to wait too long to hear back that I was offered the role on the Ad Ops team and that I could start a couple of weeks after that!
 The whole of the interview process was only the start of my journey in the industry…